 Using Templates to Create Domain-Specific Decision Tables

-While DMN-like decision tables are powerful enough to represent business logic for many practical problems, in real-world our customers frequently define new types of decision tables that are specific for their business domains.
-For example, years ago OpenRules was chosen for a large project that in particular dealt with spatial business rules.
-Their customers,, suppliers, and operations vary by region, and distance between then affected their decisions.
-They already used a Geospatial Information System (GIS) in order to explore spatial relationships that leveraged the industry standard Java Topology Suite (JTS) with a powerful Java API.
+While DMN-like decision tables are powerful enough to represent business logic for many practical problems, in the real world our customers frequently define new types of decision tables that are specific to their business domains.
+For example, OpenRules was chosen for a large project that in particular dealt with spatial business rules.
+Their customers, suppliers, and operations vary by region, and the distances between them were important considerations for making decisions.
+They already used a Geospatial Information System (GIS) to explore spatial relationships that leveraged the industry-standard Java Topology Suite (JTS) with a powerful Java API.

 At DecisionCAMP-2020 we had a lot of discussions about the orchestration of the decision services and how to invoke different decision services when states of the business objects change over time.
 One of the most popular orchestration technique is a Pub/Sub architecture with State machines.
 The Challenge “Dynamic Loan Approval” is an example of perpetually running decision-making applications which should be able to learn from already executed transactions and evaluate new facts as they become available.
 This post describes how we implemented this application utilizing OpenRules-based GUI connected to AWS Lambda, EventBridge, SNS, and SQS.
 Continue reading